 Some useful tips that may help home sellers avoid a sale from crashing.

 Learn how a home seller may avoid a sale crashing.
-From my experiences in the building inspection industry since 1978.
+Some tips for home sellers from my experiences in the building inspection industry since 1978.
+QBIS.

 Here are some of the main reasons I have observed for property sales not proceeding: